on-api/on-api/2.5.0/spec/orders.md

     * Update a service with new parameters
 * CHANGE
     * Requires subscriptionId
-    * Change the current service type to a new service type
+    * Change the current service to a new service

 ### requestedDateTime